top of page

 Veterans Design Workshop

-Archaeology at Fort Mifflin is a community-based project open to volunteers.
-Veterans were major partners in our research design.
+Veterans were our partners in research design.
 Through a series of design workshops, we learned what about Fort Mifflin was important to them and what features they felt would be most crucial to interpret from the viewpoint of the average soldier.
 Alongside possible remnants of the great 1777 Siege of Fort Mifflin, Veterans advised that we should investigate diet and medicine as these are critical to service members on active-duty.

-As a result, our research design incorporates geophysics, history, historic preservation, archaeobotany and excavation to center the garrison---officers, enlisted soldiers and military families, civilians and community members---stationed at the site from the Revolutionary War through WWII.
+Our research design incorporates geophysics, history, historic preservation, archaeobotany and excavation to focus on the garrison---officers, enlisted, military families, civilians and community members---stationed at the site from the Revolutionary War through WWII.

 Video - Geophysics of underground remains at Fort Mifflin

 We welcome all members of the public who wish to volunteer, especially Veterans.
-Though we have reached capacity for 2025, we will be back at work in Spring 2026.
-Send us an email at info@eternalsoldier.org to let us know you want to play a part in our future work.
+Our next season in the field is scheduled for February-March 2026.
+Fill out the form below or send us an email at info@eternalsoldier.org to let us know you want to play a part in our work.

-Archaeology at Fort Mifflin is a professional program of excavation investigating fort inhabitants, construction changes over time, post-Revolution use of the site, battle related artifacts and site preservation and conservation.
+Archaeology at Fort Mifflin is a professional program of excavation investigating fort inhabitants, post-Revolution use of the site, battle related artifacts and site preservation and conservation.
 Veterans and the public will help dig, work with specialists and process artifacts (screening, washing, cataloguing).
-Please note: Children under 11YO cannot participate in the dig.
-Children under 14YO will not be permitted to work in the excavation trenches or with heavy tools.
+Please note: Children under 14YO cannot participate in the dig.

 Come ready to get dirty.